SMA OBSERVER CENTER

 Technical Information, Tools, and Resources

-We are offering as a standard capability our expanded processed bandwidth of 12 GHz per sideband per polarization, equal to 48 GHz of total processed dual reciever bandwidth, all at 140 kHz resolution.
+Our standard spectral coverage capability is a processed bandwidth of 12 GHz per sideband per polarization, equal to 48 GHz of total processed dual reciever bandwidth, all at 140 kHz resolution.
 All receivers and IF chains offer full bandwidth (4-16 GHz IF range), allowing each receiver to covering 12 GHz in each sideband.
 In much of the SMA tuning range (~200 - 275 GHz and ~328 - 365 GHz), where receivers with orthogonal polarization have overlapping coverage, the receivers can be tuned with the same LO frequency, providing dual polarization observations for increased line sensitivity.
 In the case of equal LOs for the two selected receivers, it is also possible to obtain full polarization observations near 1.3mm and 870 micron.

 The receivers are also independently tunable.
 Around the regions of tuning overlap for the dual recievers, a continuous 44 GHz coverage is possible (with 4 GHz of 'overlap').
 See Array Status and Technical Information for more details, where up-to-date technical information about the SMA, including antenna configurations, correlator setups, receiver status, and new or updated SMA capabilities are always available.